 Please pay attention to the following points:

-Secondly, the lack of legitimacy of conjecture is not "the thought of Mansoor Hashemi Khorasani", but it is the explicit statement of God in the Holy Qur'an, which has repeatedly and emphatically stated: ﴿إِنَّ الظَّنَّ لَا يُغْنِي مِنَ الْحَقِّ شَيْئًا﴾; “Undoubtedly, conjecture does not reveal anything from the truth” And it is clear that this explicit statement of the God is the guidance toward a rational order, because wisdom also recognizes certainty alone a cognition criterion, and does not consider conjecture and suspicion and illusion, given the existence of the probability for the opposite in them to happen, sufficient to know the truth and it is clear that rational precepts cannot be attributed specialized; as the explicit statement of God avoids attribution too, in the sense that it does not withstand allocation according to its decisive and explicit tone, and according to its reasoning toward nature of conjecture; apart from the fact that attribution of conjecture resulted from Wahid narrations is the attribution of large, rather the largest which is considered to be obscene; considering that many of, rather most of the conjectures, are coming from Wahid narrations and Mutawatir narrations do not cause conjecture and the conjectures resulted from anything other than narrations are in minority.
-Hence, it is not possible to exclude Wahid narrations from other conjectures, rationally and religiously and this is not the sin of Mansoor Hashemi Khorasani!
+Secondly, the fact that conjecture is not proof is not just “the opinion of Mansoor Hashemi Khorasani”, rather it is the explicit saying of God Almighty in the Holy Quran, where He has said repeatedly and affirmatively: ﴿إِنَّ الظَّنَّ لَا يُغْنِي مِنَ الْحَقِّ شَيْئًا﴾; “Indeed, conjecture is not sufficient for the truth”, and it is clear that this explicit saying of God is a guide to an intellectual law, because the intellect also considers certainty alone as the criterion for knowing the truth, and does not consider conjecture and doubt and illusion sufficient to know the truth, taking into account the possibility of the opposite in them, and it is clear that intellectual laws cannot be specified; as the explicit saying of God refuses to be specified, in the sense that considering its decisive and explicit context and also its guidance toward the nature of conjecture, it does not tolerate specification; regardless of the fact that specification of conjectures resulted from wahid narrations from it is specification of many, rather the majority, which is reprehensible; considering that many conjectures, rather the majority of them, arise from wahid narrations, and mutawatir narrations do not lead to conjecture; as conjectures resulted from anything other than narrations are in the minority.
+Therefore, it is not possible to exclude wahid narrations from other conjectures intellectually and religiously, and this is not considered the sin of Mansoor Hashemi Khorasani!

-Thirdly, from the lack of authority in Wahid and conjectural narrations, the permission of "imitation from great imitation references" would not become a necessity, rather clearly lack of necessity becomes inevitable; because on one hand, the basis of these honorable individuals in most of their judgments is Wahid and conjectural narrations, and yet, lack of authority of these narrations requires impermissibility of imitation from them and on the other hand, imitating them according to the consensus of all Muslims and according to common sense and conscience, is only useful to gain some conjecture about commandments of God, while God does not consider conjectural knowledge about his commandments sufficient and says: ﴿إِنَّ الظَّنَّ لَا يُغْنِي مِنَ الْحَقِّ شَيْئًا﴾; “indeed conjecture is not sufficient for making anything needless of the truth”!
-Therefore, imitating the great imitation references of imitation is not sufficient in the eyes of God; in the sense that it does not result in removal of liability of a Muslim and this is not the sin of Mansoor Hashemi Khorasani!
+Thirdly, the lack of authority of conjectural narrations does not necessitate the permissibility of “imitating the eminent maraji’ al-taqlid”, rather it clearly necessitates the opposite; because on the one hand, the basis of these eminent people in most of their fatwas is conjectural narrations, and therefore, the lack of authority of these narrations necessitates the impermissibility of imitating them, and on the other hand, according to the sense and conscience, imitating them leads to conjecture on the laws of God, whereas God does not consider conjecture on His laws sufficient and says: ﴿إِنَّ الظَّنَّ لَا يُغْنِي مِنَ الْحَقِّ شَيْئًا﴾; “Indeed, conjecture is not sufficient for the truth”.
+Therefore, imitating the eminent maraji’ al-taqlid is not sufficient in the opinion of God; in the sense that it does not lead to freedom of liability for religious duties, and this is not the sin of Mansoor Hashemi Khorasani either!